cheshireoctopus/cheshireoctopus.github.io/content/blog/how-to-be-empty/index.md

 ---
-title: "How To Be Emtpy"
+title: "How To Be Empty"
 date: "2019-05-29"
 path: "/how-to-be-empty/"
+tags: ["Product", "UX"]
 ---

 In an effort to bring order to the chaos that is transferring medical records between doctors, I recently signed up for [Galileo Health](https://galileohealth.com/).